DataDog/puppet-datadog-agent/README.md

 }
 ```

+`ensure` has two options:

+- `present` (default)
-The field `ensure` can be either `present` (default) or `absent`, the later being useful to remove a previously pinned version of an integration.
+- `absent` (removes a previously pinned version of an integration)

-## Reporting
+### Reporting

-Ensure the `dogapi` gem is available on your system as explained earlier.
+Ensure the [dogapi][3] gem is available on your system.

-To enable reporting of changes to the Datadog timeline, enable the report processor on your Puppet master, and enable reporting for your clients.
+To report changes to your Datadog timeline, enable the report processor on your Puppet master and reporting for your clients.
 The clients send a run report after each check-in back to the master.

 Set the `puppet_run_reports` option to true in the node configuration manifest for your master: